silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 Finally, the "lang" attribute is used to set "language features" used primarily with Arabic fonts to reflect the differences in character shaping between different Arabic-script languages.
 For example, Scheherazade New supports Urdu, Kurdish, Kyrgyz, Sindhi, Rohingya, and Wolof, and these parameters are set using the "lang" attribute instead of listing several different codes under the "features" attribute.
 To see differences within the same font using different "lang" attributes, look at the examples on the [Font Features page for the Scheherazade New font][sch features].

 In addition, each font entry contains an `sil:url` child element containing the URL for that font.
-If that font is an SIL font, the link comes from the Language Font Finder (LFF) API.
-Otherwise, the link comes from the source of the font, such as the Google Fonts GitHub repository for the various Noto fonts.
+Most of these links, including all SIL fonts, direct to the Language Font Finder (LFF) API.
+In some cases, however, the link directs to the source of the font, such as the Google Fonts GitHub repository for several Noto fonts.

 ***Keyboards***